maazghani/ksailnet/README.md

 You can access the Grafana dashboard by clicking on the forwarded Grafana port in your development environment.
 Once the Grafana login page appears, use the default credentials `admin:admin` to log in.
 The default dashboard can be filtered to focus on a specific namespace or your particular deployment.

-_Yes I also had ChatGPT write my readme for me, deal with it_

 ## Appendix